MSeal/Core/README.md

 	* Callback loops
 * Strings
 	* Conversion functionality for all common types to/from strings
+	* Efficient stream capabilities for conversion to string
 	* UTF-8, UTF-16, and UTF-32 aware string conversion capabilities
 * Utilities
 	* Various other minor functions

 ## Dependencies
+* C++98 Compiler (Some boost features may break on some compilers without C++03 support)
 * Boost (>= 1.50)

 ### Dependency Installation